seanie12/neural-question-generation/README.md

 # Neural Question Generation
 This is not official implementation for the paper [Paragraph-level Neural Question Generation with Maxout Pointer and Gated Self-attention Networks](https://www.aclweb.org/anthology/D18-1424).
  I implemented in Pytorch to reproduce similar result as the paper.
+The checkpoint of pretrained model is at the file path ./save/model.pt

 ## Dependencies
 This code is written in Python.
 Dependencies include
 * python >= 3.6
-* pytorch >= 1.0
+* pytorch >= 1.4
 * nltk
 * tqdm
 * [pytorch_scatter](https://github.com/rusty1s/pytorch_scatter)